ankit1khare/ankit1khare.github.io/_posts/2017-09-28-my-notes-on-github.markdown

 - git log
 - git diff
-check the difference between working tree (your files in the project folder) and the local repository
+<br>check the difference between working tree (your files in the project folder) and the local repository

 <br>